So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 I recommend thoroughly rinsing your new substrate or you risk dealing with hazy aquarium water for weeks.

-How to Clear Cloudy Aquarium Water For Good?
+How to Clear Cloudy Aquarium Water (a Bacterial Bloom) For Good?

 To make the cloudy white water perfectly transparent again you should investigate if there’s an imbalance in the fish tank’s Nitrogen cycle.